clarkgrubb/latex-input/README.md

 Use LaTeX notation to enter over 500 Unicode characters.

-Here some examples of LaTeX notation:
+Here are some examples of LaTeX notation:

     \infty        ∞
     \sum          ∑